adamrossbenton/avarice_fe/README.md

 In short, Buffalo is the strict dad that grounds you if you're home at 9:01 for your 9:00 curfew.
 While Gin is the chill mom that lets you drink at home because she'd "rather you do it under my supervision than at some out-of-control party"

+## COMING SOON TO A WEBSITE NEAR YOU!

+As this is a small eCommerce site, the typical plan would be to have two frontend apps pinging the same API--a client-facing site and an admin portal.
+For the purposes of this demo, I have only created a bare-bones admin portal.
+However, if I decide to continue this project and develop it into a full-fledged armory, then I would add the following features:

+#### To Backend:
+* Enhanced route security to ensure only authorized users can modify the database
+* Multiple router groups to allow for other product categories, altered functionality for client-side routes, etc.

+#### To Existing Admin Portal:
+* More robust login/logout, to ensure that tokens cannot be falsified and that logout does not inadvertently clear any other sites' tokens from localstorage

+#### To New Client-Facing Site:
+* Create user profile
+* Remove most CRUD capability aside from viewing items
+* Add items to cart
+* Process payment information
+* Generate invoice and send to customer email
+* Generate work order to be sent to admin account